Isaiahyusuf/CryptoUnc-Lotto/replit.md

 - **Hourly Rounds:** 24 rounds daily, each 60 minutes.
 - **Ticket Price:** 0.025 SOL per ticket.
-- **Gameplay:** Each ticket contains 5 random numbers (1-40).
+- **Gameplay:** Players pick their own 5 numbers (1-40).
 - **Winning Condition:** Match all 5 numbers to win the entire jackpot.
 - **Jackpot:** 80% of ticket price contributes to the jackpot (Owner Wallet), 20% to the Team Wallet.
-Jackpot balance is displayed in real-time from the blockchain.
+Jackpot = owner wallet balance (live on-chain).
-- **Partial Prizes:** Match 4 numbers for 0.1 SOL, Match 3 numbers for 0.02 SOL (paid from team wallet).
+- **Prize Rollover:** If no winner, prize stays in owner wallet and rolls over to next round.
+No partial prizes.
 - **Draws:** Automated at round end.
 Winning numbers are generated at round creation using cryptographic randomness.
 - **Engagement Features:**
     - **Referral System:** Unique codes/links, 5% bonus for referred ticket purchases.